Mohammad Abdul Hamid

-As per the twelfth amendment of the Bangladeshi constitution passed after the 1990 mass-uprising, the role of the president is largely ceremonial.
-He was re-elected in 2018, making him the country's first president to be re-elected.
-After serving for a total 10 years and 41 days, his tenure ended in 2023 and he was succeeded by Mohammed Shahabuddin.
-In his last day of presidency, he told journalists that he will retire from active politics, and taking any more position would be "humiliating the people of this country".

 He is noted for leading a simplistic lifestyle, even during his time in Bangabhaban.
-His is also known for his witty, humorous approach, with his speeches as president, mainly as chancellor of universities in Bangladesh becoming widely popular.
+He is also known for his witty, humorous approach, with his speeches as president, mainly as chancellor of universities in Bangladesh, becoming widely popular.
 Some of his remarks, however, were deemed sexist by some.
 As president, he oversaw the controversial 2014 and 2018 parliamentary elections, and signed many criticised bills and decisions passed by the AL-led parliaments and the Hasina government, and controversially commuted some serious convicts from their sentences.
 However, he remained comparatively accepted across the political spectrum.